kphanipavan/PredatorNonSense/README.md

 - One click switch between Auto mode and Max speed mode.
 - Manual mode available with individual sliders.
 - The turbo light turns on if any one of the fans are set to turbo.
+- Fan profile control.
+- New switch for toggling *30 seconds auto keyboard backlight off* available under the Keyboard RGB tab.
-- Sinple Design.
+- Simple/basic Design.

-## Note
+# Note
-- Sliders lag when used, change it one step at a time using arrow keys.
+- Sliders lag when used, change it one step at a time using arrow keys on the keyboard.
 - Thanks to [MSI Fan Control by Artharvalele](https://github.com/atharvalele/MSI_Fan_Control) for providing some part of the code.
 - Thanks to [Acer](www.acer.com) for [this](https://www.acer.com/ac/en/IN/content/predator-model/NH.QCYSI.008) marvalous laptop.
 - Fan curve cannot be changed.
-- Turbo Button and the Predator Sense Key doesn't work.
+- ~~Turbo Button and the Predator Sense Key doesn't work.~~
+- Predator Sense key works but the feature is in beta.
+- Turbo button works as intended starting from Linux Kernel 5.15 thanks to [this amazing repo](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module) for pushing the fix to Linux Kernel.
 - Open an issue if you encounter one.